Juan Ortiz (captive)

-Juan Ortiz was a Spanish sailor who was held captive by Native Americans in Florida for eleven years, from 1528 until he was rescued by the Hernando de Soto expedition in 1539.
+Juan Ortiz was a Spanish sailor who was held captive and enslaved by Native Americans in Florida for eleven years, from 1528 until he was rescued by the Hernando de Soto expedition in 1539.
 Two accounts of Ortiz's eleven years as a captive, differing in details, offer a story of Ortiz being sentenced to death by a Native American chief two or three times, saved each time by the intervention of a daughter (and possibly other female relatives) of the chief, and finally escaping to a neighboring chiefdom, whose chief sheltered him.

 Captivity

 In 1528 Juan Ortiz was on a ship searching Tampa Bay for any sign of the Narváez expedition which had landed in Tampa Bay the year before.
 Ortiz and one or more companions were enticed on shore by some people who had what the Spanish thought was a message from Narváez.
 (The Spanish would not learn the fate of the Narváez expedition for another eight years, until Álvar Núñez Cabeza de Vaca and three other survivors reached a Spanish outpost in northwestern New Spain.)
 Ortiz and his companions were captured by the people on shore and abandoned by their shipmates.
 All but Ortiz were either killed while resisting capture or shortly after being taken to the town of Uzita.
 After Ortiz was taken to the town of Uzita (as told by the Gentleman of Elvas), or some time after Ortiz was spared from execution by being shot with arrows (per the Inca), the chief ordered Ortiz tied to a rack set over a fire.
 The chief's daughter begged the chief to spare Ortiz, arguing that Ortiz was not a danger to the chief.

 After Ortiz's burns had been tended to, he was set to guard bodies placed in the charnel house of the town, to keep predators from taking the bodies away during the night.
 One night a wolf took the body of a young child that had recently died.
 Ortiz pursued the wolf in the night and killed it, recovering the child's body.
 The chief Uzita treated Ortiz better for a while after that.

 Two or three years after Ortiz had been captured, the chiefdom of Mocoso attacked Uzita, burning the town.
 The town of Uzita was then moved to a new location, and the chiefdom's gods demanded that Ortiz be sacrificed.
 The daughter of Chief Uzita warned Ortiz that he was to be sacrificed and told him he should go to Mocoso, whose chief had asked for Ortiz to be given to him.
 The daughter led Ortiz out of the town at night, and showed him the path to Mocoso.